cookiesicharp/git-testings/README.md

 Git testings with https://nvie.com/posts/a-successful-git-branching-model/

 change in myfeat
-I propose a little change with a fork... change again in myfeatasdfsadf
+I propose a little change with a fork... a little change again

+change again in myfeatasdfsadf

 modif for common features